 The CosDNA analysis and EWG Cosmetics Database, rate the Klairs calming cream favourably with absolutely no red flags in sight.

 At the last step of your skin care routine, apply a small amount to areas of sensitivity or irritation,

 and gently tap in to allow full absorption.
 Use makeup after the cream is fully absorbed into the skin.

 This product has a very slight scent that is almost medicinal.

-The Klairs Midnight Blue Calming Cream sells for US$24.50 for a 30ml jar.
+The Klairs Midnight Blue Calming Cream sells for USD$24.50 for a 30ml jar.

 The Klairs Midnight Blue Calming Cream lasts 12 months after opening.

 The Calming Cream is very easy to apply.
 The texture is smooth and light.
 It’s like a creamy gel and feels quite cool upon application.
-It applies blue and absorbs without any trace of colour remaining.
+Upon application, its colour is a delightful blue which absorbs clear.
 It doesn’t leave a sticky or oily residue but it does leave the surface temporarily tacky.
 It is not a moisturizer, but a spot treatment and as such, should only be applied on irritated skin.